 I did a long progressive run of 12km around my campus and a short workout session at the end.
-I mainly focuses on doing pull ups so to be ready to conquer the Monkey Bars, and the more tricky obstacle Twister.
-I always failed the Twister in my previous three Spartan Races but most because I lacked the right technique.
+I mainly focused on doing pull-ups so to be ready to conquer the Monkey Bars, and the more tricky obstacle Twister.
+I always failed the Twister in my previous three Spartan Races but mostly because I lacked the right technique.

 6 April: 10x600m (2’00” with 2′ rest doing 30 push ups) + javelin (1h).

 Twister might be hard but the Spear Throw is by far the hardest.
-It consists of throwing a spear aiming to a target places about 10 meters far.
-To be considered completed, the spear not only has to hit the target but it has also to remain sticked on it.
+It consists of throwing a spear aiming at a target placed about 10 meters far.
+To be considered passed, the spear not only has to hit the target but it has also to remain sticked on it.
 I practiced it for about one hour with the help of the professional Spartan Coach Leon.
-On the afternoon I came back to the track and completed a 10x600m interval training doing push ups during the recovery time so to simulate race conditions.
+In the afternoon I came back to the track and completed a 10x600m interval training doing push-ups during the recovery time so to simulate race conditions.

 7 April: workout (1h).

-I lead the usual total body workout very similar to the workout of the 31 March.
+I lead the usual total body workout very similar to the workout of 31 March.

 8 April: flight to Ningbo.

-We arrived to Ningbo at 11:30pm by plane.
+We arrived in Ningbo at 11:30pm by plane.

 9 April: visiting Ningbo.

-On the morning we went to visit the Ninbgo Tiantong Temple, on the afternoon we came back to the city and took a beautiful sightseeing tour by bike.
+In the morning we went to visit the Ningbo Tiantong Temple, in the afternoon we came back to the city and took a beautiful sightseeing tour by bike.

 10 April, 8am: Ningbo Elite Super Spartan Race.